Elizabeth Hurley Stuns In Plunging Fiery Gown: ‘Nights In Red Satin’

 Ageless beauty Elizabeth Hurley put on a very sophisticated display in her latest Instagram post.
-Fresh from the glamorous Lincoln Center Corporate Fund Gala, where she turned heads in a glittery gold-sequin gown, the stunning actress and model took to Instagram to showcase yet another dazzling outfit and wowed fans with a sumptuous red-satin look.
+Fresh from the glamorous Lincoln Center Corporate Fund Gala, where she turned heads in a glittery gold-sequin gown, the stunning actress and model took to Instagram to showcase yet another dazzling outfit and wowed fans with a sumptuous red satin look.

-Photographed seemingly at home, The Royals star looked regal in a fiery-red gown — a plunging satin design that swathed her age-defying figure in a silken embrace.
+Photographed seemingly at home, The Royals star looked regal in a fiery red gown — a plunging satin design that swathed her age-defying figure in a silken embrace.
 According to the tag on her post, the exquisite garment was a creation by Monique Lhuillier.
 Elizabeth also tagged celebrity stylist Ann Caruso, suggesting that the fashion consultant — who put together Elizabeth’s look for the Lincoln Center event — had a hand in choosing this particular outfit as well.
 The English beauty didn’t offer any other details as to the occasion, remaining tight-lipped about where she was planning on wearing the magnificent gown.
-However, given that the photo was shared with fans in the early hours of Wednesday morning, she more than likely wore the eye-popping dress at an event on Tuesday night.
+However, given that the photo was shared with fans in the early hours of Wednesday morning, she more than likely wore the eye-popping dress to an event on Tuesday night.

 Posing in a simple-looking interior, one dominated by a light-toned, cream palette, Elizabeth was a vision in red in the elegant dress, emerging as the clear focal point of the shot — and calling to mind a certain wildly popular hit song by Chris de Burgh.
 Snapped sitting on a plush armchair, the stunner was the epitome of refinement, striking a somewhat casual pose that only served to make her look more distinguished.
 Elizabeth leaned one elbow on a polished wooden table that was visible immediately to her left, absentmindedly playing with a strand of hair as she looked directly into the camera with a gleaming smile.
 Her other hand rested comfortably in her lap.

-The photo was closely cropped to her bust and gorgeous face, only revealing a portion of her spectacular outfit.
+The photo was closely cropped to her bust and gorgeous face, revealing just a portion of her spectacular outfit.
 As such, Elizabeth only teased her incredible figure in the eye-catching snap.
 Nevertheless, the British model did show some skin in the low-cut gown, flashing a hint of subtle cleavage.
 The dress featured a ruched neckline that called even further attention to her decolletage.
 Likewise, her taut waistline was also emphasized, reminding fans that this Hollywood beauty boasts a jaw-dropping figure at age 54.

 Elizabeth’s glam was also on point.
 The Estée Lauder spokesmodel wore her signature makeup, which included dark eyeliner, a glimmering dark eyeshadow, and a glossy pink lipstick.
 Her hair was styled with a mid-part and beautifully framed her face, falling over her shoulders in a relaxed fashion.